-Euphorbia obesa, also commonly known as ‘Baseball plant’, is round in shape.
+Euphorbia obesa, also commonly known as ‘Baseball or Basketball plant’, is round in shape.
 As it matures, it becomes more elongated and Spherical, cylindrical in shape.
 This winter-dormant plant has its origin in South Africa and belongs to the Euphorbiaceae family.
 The Baseball plant can reach up to a height of 6-12 inches and grows well indoors.

 Baseball plants have a slow to medium growth rate.
 It takes at least two years for a new leaf or stem to appear, and the bulb may not produce flowers for another three or four years.